Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Nested APT

 Since our objective is to approximate the posterior of interest $p(\theta|x_o)$ using tractable density estimators, the KL divergence serves as a primary measure of the discrepancy between two densities.
 The KL divergence is defined as

-which is not less than $0$ by using Jensen's inequality and attains its minima when $q(\theta)$ agrees with $p(\theta)$, making it suitable as a loss function.
+which is nonnegative by Jensen's inequality and attains its minimum when $q(\theta)$ agrees with $p(\theta)$, making it suitable as a loss function.
 When the likelihood $p(x|\theta)$ is tractable, one can directly approximate $p(\theta|x_o)$ by minimizing the KL divergence between the target distribution and the proposed estimator $q(\theta)$ within a certain family of distributions.
 In the likelihood-free context, this can be viewed as a problem of conditional density estimation.
-Within this framework, a conditional density estimator $q_{F(x, \phi)}(\theta)$ based on a neural network \cite{papamakarios2016fast, apt}, is utilized to approximate $p(\theta|x)$ over the admissible set of tuning parameter $\phi \in \Phi$.
-To this end, we focus on minimizing the following \textit{average KL divergence} under the marginal distribution $p(x)=\int p(\theta) p(x|\theta) \mathrm{d} \theta$
+Within this framework, a conditional density estimator $q_{F(x, \phi)}(\theta)$ based on a neural network \cite{papamakarios2016fast, apt} is utilized to approximate $p(\theta|x)$ over the admissible set of tuning parameters $\phi \in \Phi$, where $\Phi\subset \mathbb{R}^d$ is the space of the neural network parameters.
+To this end, we focus on minimizing the following \textit{average KL divergence} under the marginal distribution with density $p(x)=\int p(\theta) p(x|\theta) \mathrm{d} \theta$

 where the term